scliubit/complex-DnCNN/README.md

 Note that the required shape is $[N,2,N_{IRS},N_{C}]$, where 2 represents the real part and imaginary part of the channel matrix.

-- Set the parameters in `train_cDnCNN.py` and create the corresponding folders before running the program.
+- Set the parameters in `modelTrain.py` and create the corresponding folders before running the program.
-- Run `test_cDnCNN.py` to evaluate the performance.
+- *If you want to evalutate the performance, please change the dataset configurations in `modelTrain.py`*

 ---